-How do I get a restraining order in North Carolina?
+How to get a restraining order in North Carolina?

 A restraining order in North Carolina is actually called a “protective order” or “50B order” (after the statute it is found under).
 The process of getting one can be broken into six steps.